witheve/rfcs/proposed/syntax.md

 Names are a little more permissive in our syntax than other languages.
 We allow most symbols in a name (with the exception of space, @, #, //, period, question, comma, colon, and grouping symbols).
 So operators like `-` and `+` are valid symbols in a name.
 Furthermore, we support Unicode, so you can include symbols (such as letters from the Greek alphabet).
 Such permissive naming comes at the cost of requiring whitespace in expressions.
 For example `friend-age` is a name, whereas `friend - age` is subtracting `age` from `friend`.

-### Object Names and Tags
+### Record Names and Tags

 We've identified two attributes that are generally useful, so we've given them special syntax.
 These attributes are `name` and `tag`.

 #### Name Selector ( `@` )

-The name selector is used to select a specific named object from the Eve DB.
-Named objects are just objects with a `name` attribute specified.
+The name selector is used to select a specific named record from the Eve DB.
+Named records are just records with a `name` attribute specified.
 In the example program,`[@"my party"]` is shorthand for `[name: "my party"]`.

 #### Tag Selector ( `#` )

-The tag selector is used for selecting a group of similar objects, i.e. objects with the same tag attribute.
+The tag selector is used for selecting a group of similar records, i.e. records with the same tag attribute.
 In the above example, we used `[#friend]`, which is shorthand for `[tag: "friend"]`.

 ### Block structure